-- Obsession – where an unwanted, intrusive and often distressing thought, image or urge repeatedly enters your mind.
+- obsessions – where an unwanted, intrusive and often distressing thought, image or urge repeatedly enters your mind

-- Anxiety – the obsession provokes a feeling of intense anxiety or distress.
+- emotions – the obsession causes a feeling of intense anxiety or distress

-- Compulsion – repetitive behaviours or mental acts that you feel driven to perform as a result of the anxiety and distress caused by the obsession.
+- compulsions – repetitive behaviours or mental acts that a person with OCD feels driven to perform as a result of the anxiety and distress caused by the obsession

-- Temporary relief – the compulsive behaviour temporarily relieves the anxiety, but the obsession and anxiety soon returns, causing the cycle to begin again.
+The compulsive behaviour temporarily relieves the anxiety, but the obsession and anxiety soon return, causing the cycle to begin again.

 Almost everyone has unpleasant or unwanted thoughts at some point, such as thinking they may have forgotten to lock the door of the house, or even sudden unwelcome violent or offensive mental images.